ansible-collections/community.docker/README.md

 Parts of the collection are licensed under the [Apache 2.0 license](https://github.com/ansible-collections/community.docker/blob/main/LICENSES/Apache-2.0.txt).
 This mostly applies to files vendored from the [Docker SDK for Python](https://github.com/docker/docker-py/).

-Most files in the collection that are not automatically generated have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s).
+All files have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
+Only changelog fragments (which will not be part of a release) are covered by a blanket statement in `.reuse/dep5`.
+This conforms to the [REUSE specification](https://reuse.software/spec/).